Unpacking Jenna Coleman’s Chic ‘70s Style in BBC’s The Serpent.

 Recurring pieces from Leclerc’s wardrobe include flared, high-rise jeans and a selection of psychedelic blouses and utilitarian jumpsuits.
 Also, when Sobhraj and Leclerc eventually end up in Paris, she dons a selection of sleek trouser suits inspired by Bianca Jagger.
 Other standout looks include a sumptuous, peachy silk robe which has an undeniable Hollywood quality to it, and an orange, dagger collar shirt she wears with hoop earrings.

 Accessories are another key part of Leclerc’s wardrobe.
 Amping up the glamour of the character’s supermodel facade, Walsh accessorised the outfits with silk, geometric print headscarves and some square-framed or aviator shades.
-Walsh put lots of effort into these key accessories as Coleman wears a total of sunglasses throughout the show.
+Walsh put tons of effort into these key accessories.
+In fact, Coleman is shown wearing different 10 sunglasses throughout the entire show.